tpolvinen/tpolvinen.github.io/_posts/blog/2017-10-16-You-Should-Not-See-This.md

 hidelogo: true
 relatedposts:
 ---
 This is a draft post to test visibility when post categories are not specified in post's YAML header.

+One should add `[blog, views]` to categories to make this appear in blog.
+Currently this post can be viewed through Tags page, where it can be seen among other posts tagged as `meta`.